sovzl/landing_page/README.md

 # landing_page
 Task odin landing page

+Finished it
+took me around 3h
+need to revisit it

+html semantic non existent
+delete workarounds
+css redeclarations
+compare it and check for better solutions

 TOP landing page task

 For this project you’ll be creating an entire web page from a design we’ll provide for you.
 If you’ve been following along you should have the skills you need to accomplish this, but it may not be easy!